freebarbeque/jog-client/README.md

 Install `fastlane` (for deployments etc.): https://github.com/fastlane/fastlane#installation (recommend using brew or standalone installer script to avoid ruby problems).

+Install cocoapods (so you can run `pod install` on the command line)
 ### Setup

 Open `package.json` make sure: `"react": "16.0.0-alpha.6"`